1j01/slugg/SLUGG.md

 		* sliding backwards
 		* sliding on a car to the edge and then getting turned around
 		* bounding: should use alternating hands (and legs)
+		* standing on the edge of a building